Free Shipping on all orders over $150

 • Avoid: Refined sugar, carbohydrates, added sugars, processed foods and meats

-3. De-Stress
+3. De-stress

 One of the most effective and kind things you can do for yourself during menopause is to actively de-stress.
 While that may sound like a tall order it’s essential to minimising symptoms.